Click on a letter above to view the list of gems.

 Webmineral.com

-There are a number of notable locatoins worldwide for finding Columbite-(Fe): in the USA, in Connecticut, at Middletown, Portland, and Haddam, Middlesex County; large masses from the Beecher Lode, eight km southeast of Custer, Custer County, and around Keystone, Pennington County, South Dakota; in the Spruce Pine district, Mitchell Co., and the Foote mine, Kings Mountain, Cleveland County, North Carolina.
+Distribution of Columbite-(Fe): in the USA, in Connecticut, at Middletown, Portland, and Haddam, Middlesex County; large masses from the Beecher Lode, eight km southeast of Custer, Custer County, and around Keystone, Pennington County, South Dakota; in the Spruce Pine district, Mitchell County, and the Foote mine, Kings Mountain, Cleveland County, North Carolina.
 At Ånneröd, Tveit, and elsewhere in Norway.
 In Russia, from Miass, Ilmen Mountains, Southern Ural Mountains.
 At Craveggia, Val Vigezzo, Piedmont, Italy.
 Large crystals from Ambatofotsikely and Antsirabe, Madagascar.
 At Greens Well, Wodgina, Greenbushes, and elsewhere in Western Australia.
 In the Ishikawa district, Fukushima Prefecture, Japan.

-We have not photographed our Columbite-(Fe) gems.
+We have not photographed our Columbite-(Fe) gems yet.
 Please check back soon.

 I love Sarah